Ellie Black: Junior career

-Black competed at the novice level at the 2008 Canadian Championships where she finished twenty-second in the all-around final.
-Then in December, she competed at the junior level at Elite Canada and placed sixteenth in the all-around and won the bronze medal on vault.

-In December 2009, Black competed at Elite Canada in Oakville, Ontario.
-She placed tenth in the all-around competition with a score of 49.35 and third on vault with a score of 12.925.

-Black competed at the 2010 Canadian Championships in Kamloops, British Columbia.
-She placed fourteenth in the all-around final with a score of 50.300.
-In event finals, she placed third on vault scoring 13.950 and first on the balance beam scoring 14.500.
-Then in December, Black competed at Elite Canada in Gatineau, Quebec.
-She placed fourteenth in the all-around with a score of 48.950, second on the vault with a score of 13.600, fourth on the balance beam with a score of 12.950, and eighth on the floor exercise with a score of 12.450.
+In December 2008, Black competed at the junior level at Elite Canada, an annual event for elite-level Canadian gymnasts, and placed sixteenth in the all-around and won the bronze medal on vault.
+Then at 2009 Elite Canada in Oakville, Ontario, she placed tenth in the all-around competition and third on vault.
+At the 2010 Canadian Championships in Kamloops, British Columbia, she placed fourteenth in the all-around final.
+In event finals, she placed third on vault and won the balance beam title.
+Then in December 2010, she competed at Elite Canada in Gatineau, Quebec.
+She placed fourteenth in the all-around, and she won the silver medal on vault.

 Senior career

+2011

 Black became age-eligible for senior international competition in 2011, but she missed the entire 2011 season after having surgery for a dislocated and broken toe and then dislocating her elbow.